Embracing all forms of dance and diversity

 Looking up (working title): work-in-progress sharing at Greenwich + Docklands International Festival 2017

-In collaboration with Stopgap’s Artistic Director Lucy Bennett, five men from UK, Kenya, and Uganda will investigate some ideas surrounding the space in-between them, the walls that divide them and the paths that join them to find a shared physical language that needs no words.
+In collaboration with Stopgap’s Artistic Director Lucy Bennett, five men from UK, Kenya, and Uganda previewed their piece Looking Up at Greenwich + Docklands Internation Festival in June 2017.
+This piece investigates some ideas surrounding the space in-between them, the walls that divide them and the paths that join them to find a shared physical language that needs no words.

 The British Council has awarded M-Brace the new Art new Audiences grant